buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 In addition to all arguments above, the following attributes are exported:

--   `id` - The GraphQL ID of the pipeline
+-   `id` - The GraphQL ID of the pipeline.
 -   `webhook_url` - The Buildkite webhook URL to configure on the repository to trigger builds on this pipeline.
 -   `slug` - The slug of the created pipeline.
 -   `badge_url` - The pipeline's last build status so you can display build status badge.